 3. Standard Operating Procedure (SOP)

-Follow this rigid workflow to minimize administrative drag and maximize collection rates.
+Follow this structured workflow to streamline your invoicing process and improve your payment collection rates.

 01